rkhilwani/predictionio-buildpack/CUSTOM.md

 ## Configuration

+### Migrate values from `engine.json`

+PredictionIO [engine templates](https://predictionio.incubator.apache.org/gallery/template-gallery/) typically have some configuration values stored alongside the source code in `engine.json`.
+Some of these values may vary between deployments, such as in a [pipeline](https://devcenter.heroku.com/articles/pipelines), where the same slug will be used to connect to different databases for Staging & Production.
+Also, the buildpack's [Data Flow hooks](DATA.md) rely on environment for configuration.

+Heroku [config vars](https://devcenter.heroku.com/articles/config-vars) solve many of the problems associated with these committed configuration files.
+When using a template or implementing a custom engine, the developer should migrate the engine to read the [environment variables](https://github.com/heroku/predictionio-buildpack/blob/master/CUSTOM.md#user-content-environment-variables) at runtime instead of the default file-based config:

+* `sys.env("PIO_EVENTSERVER_APP_NAME")` (if missing, will throw runtime error)
+* `sys.env.getOrElse("PIO_UR_ELASTICSEARCH_CONCURRENCY", "4")` (if missing, will fallback to default value)

 ### Config files

 The buildpack comes with [`config/`](config/) ERB templates that are rendered using the current [environment variables](#user-content-environment-variables) when the app is launched.
 Any one of these may be customized by creating a `config/` directory in your engine and copying over the template from this buildpack.
 Use caution when making modifications, as these configs are preset to work on Heroku.
 These include: